Ahket-net/docs/TXT/CADET Reference Manual.txt

             - The issuer creates and manages their own Registry to handle their attestations.
          - Option 1.2.2.2 (default): Use a non-Issuer Registry:
             - The issuer uses an existing Registry.
-      - Decision 1.2.3: based on ownership transferrability:
+      - Decision 1.2.3: based on ownership transferability:
          - Option 1.2.3.1 (default): Transferrable ownership
             - `OwnershipTransferrable` is `True`
          - Option 1.2.3.2: Non-Transferrable ownership
             - `OwnershipTransferrable` is `False`
-      - Decision 1.2.3: based on hold transferrability:
+      - Decision 1.2.3: based on hold transferability:
          - Option 1.2.3.1 (default): Transferrable hold
             - `HoldTransferrable` is `True`
          - Option 1.2.3.2: Non-Transferrable hold